10 to the 23 AI logo

 Mission-critical technical and operational leadership

 More than 20 years leading technical and operational teams across government, defense, academia, nonprofit, and industry.
-Senior leadership on Department of Defense and Veterans Affairs programs within funding environments exceeding $100 billion, spanning enterprise architecture, decision-support systems, security and compliance, electronic health records, cloud systems, and data strategy.
+Senior leadership on Department of Defense and Veterans Affairs programs within funding environments exceeding $100 billion , spanning enterprise architecture, decision-support systems, security and compliance, electronic health records, cloud systems, and data strategy.
+Led programs with multimillion-dollar budgets and worked directly with senior leaders across defense, government, and institutional settings.

 Defense, security, and international systems